johann-petrak/evaluation-lemmatizer/README.md

 `./evaluate-treetager-de.sh UD_German_gate_train` to evaluate the treetagger
 on the training set of the German Universal dependencies corpus.

+For each evaluation, a detailed log that also includes the accuracy for the run and a file containing timing information is created in the `./logs` directory.

 ## License

 GPL 3.0 see file LICENSE.txt